scholz-lab/PharaGlow/README.md

 Before analyzing your data, check  your installation and familiarize yourself with the code.
 Obtain a copy of a test dataset with 1000 frames of 1x magnification, showing animals expressing myo-2::mCherry.
 (Lab Dropbox/Data).

 * Start a jupyter notebook server
-* open the notebook notebooks/PharaGlowMain.ipynb
+* Open the notebook notebooks/PharaGlowMain.ipynb
-* alter the paths in the cell labeled 'input parameters' to point to the data and the output locations, as well as the AnalysisParameter file (see below)
+* Alter the paths in the cell labeled 'input parameters' to point to the data and the output locations, as well as the AnalysisParameter file (see below)
-* run the notebook.
+* Run the notebook.
 The first few cells are pretty fast, but feature detection can take tens of minutes (depends on your computer and nWorkers.
-It takes 3 minutes on an Intel I9, 5 workers)
+It takes 3 minutes on an Intel I9, 5 workers).
 The output of masks looks like this for frame 10 using the default AnalysisParameters.
 ![png](examples/MS0006_frame10_mask.png)
 The resulting trajectories look like this before filtering by a minimal duration: